railmapgen/rmp/docs/stations.md

     },
 };

-// export the plugin object as the default export of your module export default myStation;
+// export your station object as the default export of your module export default myStation;
 ```